AlexHettle/MeadowPy/README.md

 3. **Setup** — Open the extracted folder and double-click **`setup.bat`**.
 This creates a virtual environment and installs everything MeadowPy needs.
 You only need to do this once.
 4. **Launch** — Double-click the **MeadowPy** shortcut (created by setup) to start the IDE.

-## Development Testing

-If you're working on MeadowPy itself, use the developer setup path so the test tools are installed too:

-1. Run **`dev\setup-dev.bat`** once.
-This installs the app dependencies plus `pytest` and coverage reporting tools.
-2. Run **`dev\Run Tests.bat`** to execute the full automated test suite with coverage.
-3. If you prefer the terminal, you can also run `.venv\Scripts\python.exe -m pytest -c dev\pytest.ini`.

-`dev\Run Tests.bat` forwards extra pytest arguments, so targeted runs like `dev\Run Tests.bat dev\tests\test_settings.py -q` work too.
-It generates coverage outputs under the `dev\` folder:
-- `dev\htmlcov\index.html` for the HTML report
-- `dev\coverage.xml` for the XML report
-When launched by double-click, `dev\Run Tests.bat` now stays open after the run so you can read the results.
-If you're running it from an existing terminal and want it to close immediately afterward, set `MEADOWPY_NO_PAUSE=1` first.

-To keep the project root cleaner, the internal test suite, dev-only config, test launcher scripts, and generated coverage outputs now live under the `dev\` folder.

-If you ever move the project folder or remove the Python install that created `.venv`, rerun `setup.bat` or `dev\setup-dev.bat`.
-MeadowPy now detects broken virtual environments and recreates them automatically.

 ## AI Assistant

 MeadowPy has a built-in AI assistant powered by [Ollama](https://ollama.com) that runs entirely on your computer — no accounts, no internet, and no data leaves your machine.